 This rule promotes consistency between entities’ financial statements and enables the preparation of the Australian Government’s consolidated financial statements.

 For guidance on preparing annual financial statements, see RMG-125 Commonwealth Entities Financial Statements Guide and the Financial Statements Better Practice Guide.
-These guides are available under Tools and templates.
+These are available under Resource Management Guides in the right-hand menu.